Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/second-language/week-2/day-1/lecture-materials/intro-to-rails.md

 Quit with `\q`.

-Now that our database has been constructed with tables and columns, let's get some data in there.
+Now that our database has been constructed with tables and columns, we'll need to get some data in there.

+However, first we'll let you practice these first steps

 <br>
 <br>